The Put-in-Bay Road Race

-During the 1950s, the annual Put-in-Bay Road Race brought sports car owners to South Bass Island to face off on a 3.1-mile course set up on city streets.
-Those days are remembered each year with a race, car show and more.
+During the 1950s, this annual event brought sports car owners to South Bass Island to face off on a 3.1-mile course set up on city streets.

 In the fall of 1954, Joe Bojalad fell in love — with a British sports car.

 He spotted the AC Ace at a road race at Watkins Glen, New York, and was thrilled at the price, well within his range at around $3,000.

 He called the company in England from his home in Pittsburgh and ordered one.
 But what was the point of having a car like that if he couldn’t race it?
 He’d heard about a road race at Put-in-Bay, so in June 1955, “I put my suitcase in my trunk, went up to Put-in-Bay and painted a number on my car to race it,” Bojalad recalls.

 Because it was on public roads, and shutting them down for even one day was a tall order, there was no qualifying race.
 Instead, drivers drew from a hat to learn their starting position.
 Bojalad was the 13th out of 14 cars in his race.